-Well let’s start with the main facility at their disposal – Broadstairs’ blue flag beaches.
+Well let’s start with the main facility at their disposal – Broadstairs’ blue flag beaches just 10 minutes away.
 These get used as outdoor classrooms and weekend playgrounds.
-They even have a school beach hut.

 The art (above) and D.T departments are brimming with colourful creative masterpieces.
 Artwork from the pupils is displayed throughout the school.
 Not surprisingly, the seaside features as a source of inspiration.
 Deckchair and ice-cream in the sun, anyone?

-Academic results: The school boasts an impressive 100% pass rate with Common Entrance.
-2016 saw the highest number of scholarships awarded to Wellesley pupils who go on to schools like Benenden, Eton, Harrow, King’s Canterbury, Sevenoaks, Tonbridge and Winchester.
+ACADEMICS: The school boasts an impressive 100% pass rate with Common Entrance.
+Over the last three years, 20 scholarships have been awarded to Wellesley pupils who go on to schools like Benenden, Eton, Harrow, King’s Canterbury, Sevenoaks, Tonbridge and Winchester.

 ISI report: Is full of high praise, which you can read here.
 It mentions in particular the extensive range of activities, the politeness of the pupils and the family atmosphere of the school.